AngeloGalav/image-processing-and-computer-vision/2023-03-20 - ED pt2, Laplacian of Gaussian, Local Invariant feature, Harris corner.md

 - $R^T$ is the _rotation matrix_ that aligns the image axes to the _eigenvectors_ of $M$
 ![[M_is_real.png]]
 We just compute the eigenvalues of $M$.
+- Rotation invariance: the same eigenvalues are always computed.

 Since we would need to compute _eigenvalues_ at each pixel would be costly, we compute a more efficient “_cornerness_” function: